NicholasGalvan/Data_Job_Market_Analysis/PythonProjects/README.md

 - Analyst tools such as word, powerpoint, excel, and visualiztion tools are middle of the pack but have a lower combined median salary
 - Databases and Cloud programs pay fairly well yet are rare to see in job postings specifically for Data Analysts.
 This could be different in such roles like a Data Engineer.
 - In all, Python and SQL seem to be the common skills to master throughout this whole analysis project.

+# What I Learned
+Throughout this project I learned many new skills and different ways to attack the same problem with better efficiency.
+This project shifted my mind set from "python is hard" to "I want to do python for everything"!
+Here are some specifics that I learned:
+- __Advanced Python__: Merging dataframes and creating aggregations.
+Using loops to create multiple graphs at the same time for comparison.
+Slicing data and filtering based on certain conditions in a column.
+List comprehension and appending based on existing data.
+- __Handling Data__: The importance of always using the copy() method in pandas when creating subsets of data.
+Always make sure when creating a new aggregation to set the correct index or reset one.
+How to extract certain aspects from a datetime object such as month (in a string, and an int).
+Specific graph formatting by using the apply() function from python
+- __Data Visualization__: How to effectively plot and color coordinate values based on a certain metric such as count or median

+# Conclusion
+With this project, I set foot in working with jupyter notebooks and specific Data Analyst libraries in python.
+I now have a better understanding on how to use these libraries along with base python modifications such as dictionary and list managing.
+This project also opened my eyes to the skills that will best suit my future carrer in being a Data Analyst.
+Overall this was an excellent learning experience and a positive step toward in my educational experience in Python.